Western Flower Thrips

 - Nectarine: scarring, russeting, deformation

-- Apple: “pansy spot” most visible on yellow varieties.
+- Apple: “pansy spot” most visible on light-skinned cultivars.

 Monitoring: Shake flower clusters vigorously into a cup or jar.
 Test 5 clusters on 5 trees per 10 acres.

-Treatment Threshold: In yellow apple varieties, treat if there is more than 2 adults per cluster.
+Treatment Threshold: In light-skinned apple varieties, treat if there is more than 2 adults per cluster.
 In nectarine, treat if there is more than 1 adult per cluster.